 Muchos estadounidenses hablan de México sin experimentar la calidez, la generosidad y la ética de trabajo de la gente de México

 Más de la mitad de las personas que votaron en América querían al candidato que no estaba loco.

 (To my Spanish fluent friends, that was my best attempt via Google Translate, round tripping for a check.
 Corrections welcome, muchas gracias)

 Top / Featured Image: Entering Mexico from Lukeville (US) to Sonoyta (Mexico) when I drove there in 2005 to spend a weekend in Puerto Penasco.
 At the time I quaintly wrote of the border, “Nothing special, just drive on through.

 flickr photo by me https://flickr.com/photos/cogdog/46684944 shared under a Creative Commons (CC0) license

-The post "Las nuevas frases de viaje útiles español cada viajero debe aprender" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2016/12/las-nuevas-frases/) on December 3, 2016.
+The post "Las nuevas frases de viaje útiles español cada viajero debe aprender" was originally zapped with 10,000 volts and declared "It's ALIVE" by Dr. Frankenstein at CogDogBlog (https://cogdogblog.com/2016/12/las-nuevas-frases/) on December 3, 2016.